 There is increasing focus on the sustainable use and management of church buildings.
-This includes for the first time the government commissioning a report and launching a subsequent pilot scheme based on the recommendations in the report.
-Research includes the following:
+This includes for the first time the government commissioning a report and launching a subsequent pilot scheme based on the recommendations in the report, Taylor Review.
+Research includes:

-- 'Church Buildings Review', published January 2016, commissioned by the Church Commissioners and the Archbishop's Council, Church of England. - 'Taylor Review: Sustainability of Church Buildings and Cathedrals', published December 2017, commissioned by the government, Department of Culture, Media and Sport (DCMS). - 'Suggested Template for a Diocesan Strategic Review of Church Buildings as part of Mission Planning', published by the Church Buildings Council (CBC), Church of England, June 2018. - The Taylor Review Pilot Sept 2018 March 2020, managed by Historic England.
+- 2016, 'Church Buildings Review', published January 2016, commissioned by the Church Commissioners and the Archbishop's Council, Church of England. - 2017, 'Taylor Review: Sustainability of Church Buildings and Cathedrals', published December 2017, commissioned by the government, Department of Culture, Media and Sport (DCMS). - 2018, 'Suggested Template for a Diocesan Strategic Review of Church Buildings as part of Mission Planning', published by the Church Buildings Council (CBC), Church of England, June 2018. - 2020, Evaluation of the Taylor Review Pilot: Sept 2018 March 2020, managed by Historic England on behalf of the government's Department for Culture, Media and Sport.
 The Diocese of Chester is participating in the pilot, based on recommendations in the report.
+Published Oct 2020. - 2020, The GRA:CE Project Report by Church Urban Fund.
+Growing Good: - Growth, Social Action and Discipleship, by Theos and Church Urban Fund. - in the Church of England Exploring the relationship between social action, discipleship and church growth.